Over half of residents using mobile banking in the Netherlands and many now regularly pay bills and manage their money using their mobile devices.

 You can protect yourself against fraud and security breaches by taking measures such as:

 - keeping everything password protected where necessary and using a high-strength password;

 - never logging into your account using a public network or shared Wi-Fi;

 - never keeping yourself logged into your account when it’s not in use.

 To open up an account with a bank in the Netherlands, you’ll need to provide valid ID, plus you will usually also be asked for your residence permit, BSN (burgerservicenummer) and proof of address.
 Evidence of income is also required for certain accounts.

-If you’re moving to the Netherlands and would like to open an account before moving, you can open a mobile account with an online-only bank such as bunq or N26.
+If you’re moving to the Netherlands and would like to open an account before moving, you can open a mobile account with an online-only bank such as bunq, N26 or Revolut.
 The process takes just minutes and you’ll be able to access your account and banking services from all across the world.